-Most often lupus anticoagulants are found in persons with diseases such as systemic lupus erythematosus (SLE).
+Most often, lupus anticoagulants and aPL are found in people with diseases such as systemic lupus erythematosus (SLE).

-Lupus anticoagulants may also occur if:
+Lupus anticoagulants and aPL may also occur if:

 Some people have no risk factors for this condition.

-You may not have any symptoms.
+You may not have any symptoms even though you have the antibodies.
 Symptoms that may occur include: